Charles Waddington (philosopher)

 Charles-Pendrell Waddington (19 June 1819 – 18 March 1914) was a French philosopher, cousin of Richard and William H. Waddington.
 He was born in Milan, of a Protestant family of English origin.
 Graduating from the École normale supérieure at 19, he taught at various institutions, including the Protestant Seminary at Strasbourg, the Lycée Louis-le-Grand, and the Sorbonne, where in 1879 he was appointed professor of ancient philosophy.
 In 1888 he became a member of the Académie des sciences morales et politiques.
-His works, notable for clearness and penetration, include:
+His works include: